KERRY DAVID

 During a research trip, she noticed very few women working in the anti-poaching arena.
 After some initial enquiries, she learned there were many and connected with several to hear their impressive stories.
 These women inspired her to write, produce and direct, her now multiple award-winning feature documentary, Breaking Their Silence: Women on the Frontline of the Poaching War (BTS).
 BTS premiered at the Newport Beach Film Festival to a standing ovation!
 After accruing 17 festival wins, (including winning both the Jury Awards for Best Doc, and the Audience Awards for Best Doc, at both the San Diego Intl.
 Film Festival and the Durango Film Festival), COVID shut down their festival run.
 At which point, Kerry decided to turn down the offer of a theatrical release and license BTS to Wondrium.
 Shortly afterwards, she was asked to give a TEDx Talk about her BTS experience.
 BTS was featured in many high-profile news and entertainment outlets including, The Today Show, CNN, BBC, People Magazine, Huffington Post, E Entertainment, Parade Magazine, among others.

 In 2019 Kerry relocated to North Carolina where she was approached to write, produce, and direct, "Open Secret," a feature documentary exploring corrupt governing bodies that allowed for systemic racism and child sexual abuse to permeate New Hanover County’s School District – the school district protected predators over children and the crimes date back decades.
-Now 80% complete and raising completion funds: WeFunder.com/OpenSecret
+Now 80% complete and raising completion funds: CLICK TO DONATE

 In 2022, Hallmark green lit Kerry's feature film, "The Journey Ahead" by Erin Engman.
 A 17- year journey to bring to the screen!
 "TJA" is a fictional drama about two women from different generations, racial and sociological backgrounds and stars Holly Robinson Peete and Kaylee Bryant.
 They heal each other's broken lives during a long, road trip across the United States.

 To date, Kerry's box office cume is approximately $90 million.
-She has been a guest speaker, consultant, and mentor to students at several schools, The Rotary Club, including University of Southern California, University of California at Los Angeles, Pepperdine University, UNCSA NC, NGOIFF Kenya, and the New York Film Academy.
+She is a TEDx Speaker, consultant, mentor, guest speaker at The Rotary Club, University of Southern California (USC), University of California at Los Angeles (UCLA), Pepperdine University, UNCSA NC, NGOIFF Kenya, and the New York Film Academy.
 She has written numerous articles for various industry magazines and continues to be a student of life to appreciate all its exciting possibilities!

 Email: producer.grl@gmail.com